Motorcity (TV series): Future

 On November 5, 2012, it was revealed on the fan-run peopleofmotorcity Tumblr page that the series would not be renewed for a second season.
-An article by Screen Rant attributes this to Disney moving the show around different time slots, airing episodes out of order, and episodes airing in other countries before the United States, which led to Motorcitys ratings decreasing and, ultimately, Disney making the decision to cancel the show.
-Despite its, at the time, impending cancellation, the showrunners were able to finish production of the show in time, producing a two-part series finale that aired in April 2013.
+This was partially due to Disney moving the show around different time slots, airing episodes out of order, and airing episodes in other countries before the United States.
+This led to Disney ultimately deciding to cancel the series.
+Despite its impending cancellation, the showrunners were able to finish its production in time, producing a two-part series finale.

-Attempted revival

-On April 29, 2013, crew member George Krstic posted a tweet that Prynoski's production company, Titmouse, was having a meeting on bringing back Motorcity and Megas XLR.
-(Note: Titmouse did animation work for Megas XLRs main titles and first season.)
-No further news has been confirmed.

-Related media

-Planned toyline

-A toyline for the show was planned while it was in development, but ultimately shelved.
-Artist Denis Canon's Tumblr reveals that the toyline was planned to have been made by Mattel.
-The only things made public of this toyline was a replica of Mutt's dog bobblehead.